 We’re programmed to establish bonds

-Humans are designed to establish connections between each other: your family, your friends, your partners, your children…that’s why it’s so painful when these bonds break one day, especially when you may have no other option.
+Humans are designed to establish connections between each other, such as family, friends, partners, and children.
+That’s why it’s so painful when these bonds break one day, especially when you may have no other option.

 But there’s something that people constantly forget: relationships are alive.
-This means that they must change, and it’s not always for the better.
-A new person may come into your life and change the way you view things.
+This means that they must change, and this change isn’t always for the better.
+A new person may come into your life and change the way you see things.
 All this can have consequences.

-So when the time comes that you have to say “I don’t love you anymore,” the pain, anger, disappointment, and feelings of abandonment will appear.
-You feel small, hurt.
+So when the time comes that you have to say “I loved you then, but I don’t love you anymore”, pain, anger, disappointment, and feelings of abandonment will appear.
+You’ll feel small and hurt.
 Something that you believed in has been broken.

-Nevertheless, sometimes ending a relationship that has already reached an unbearable situation can be a positive thing.
-You fight until you can’t stand it anymore, until your suffering is so great the only thing you can do is to try to escape.
+Nevertheless, sometimes ending a relationship that has already reached a breaking point can be a positive thing.
+You fight until you can’t stand it anymore, until your suffering is so great that the only thing you can do is to try to escape.

-To feel as if your heart is breaking is one of the most common metaphors used to describe the pain of a breakup.
-This physical and emotional pain can cause great sadness, causing you to lose interest in most things in your life.
+Feeling like your heart is breaking is one of the most common metaphors used to describe the pain of a breakup.
+This physical and emotional pain can cause great sadness and make you lose interest in most things in your life.

 Why is this feeling so common?
 Why does a breakup also break your heart?
-It’s because you aren’t able to distinguish between being in love, and love itself.
-While many people confuse the two, they are very far apart.
+It’s because people aren’t able to distinguish between falling in love and love itself.
+While many people confuse the two, they are very different things.

 The former refers to an attraction and desire that can make you feel those familiar butterflies in your stomach.
 But when they fly away, it’s time to reevaluate your situation.
 Has love escaped your grasp?

 Sometimes this can result in confusion, as you find yourself next to a person who you no longer love.
 Your infatuation was temporary, but it made you feel alive.
-When it passes, the feeling that “I don’t love you anymore” becomes stronger and stronger.
+When it passes, the feeling that you don’t love them anymore becomes stronger and stronger.

-Telling some one that you no longer love them is difficult and complicated because you know how negatively your partner will react.
+Telling someone that you no longer love them is difficult and complicated because you know how negatively your partner will react.
 In spite of this, the best thing you can do is be clear and honest.
-It’s not easy, but it is necessary.
+It’s not easy, but it’s necessary.

-Saying “I don’t love you anymore” takes courage, and you still must be able to empathize with your partner.
-Don’t be afraid, and strive to find the kindest way you can share your views on the relationship.
+Saying “I loved you, but I don’t love you anymore” takes courage.
+However, you still must be able to empathize with your partner.
+Don’t be afraid and strive to find the kindest way to share your views on the relationship.
 This is how you show your understanding and make it clear why you can no longer be together.

-Have you ever had to go through this hard time and say “I no longer love you?”
+Have you ever had to go through this?
 It’s a complicated situation for both partners, so before you do it you need to go through a period of deep reflection.